natf17/qah-kiosk-docker/README.md

 ```shell
 docker run --name strapi-app --net=strapi_test -p 1337:1337 -d strapi
 ```
-7. Configure permissions and populate the CMS (follow the [setup instructions](https://github.com/natf17/nextjs-demo/blob/main/setup-instructions.txt) for details).

 Note: to see requests received by the app, run `docker attach strapi-app`.

+7. Set up the CMS (follow the [setup instructions](https://github.com/natf17/qah-kiosk-docker/blob/main/setup-instructions.txt) for details).
+The admin panel is found at `http://localhost:1337`.

 ## Next.js setup
+8. `cd` into the `next` folder.

-8. Create an environment file with the following environment variables for the next.js app:
+9. Create an environment file with the following environment variables for the next.js app:
 ```
 #./.env.local:
 # ### CMS ### #